 Starting January 1, 2026, a fleet operator may not acquire, possess, operate, or allow the operation of an Affected Forklift in California:

 To make the transition less difficult, there are several exemptions and allowances built into the regulation, including a rental allowance for fleet operators.
-If their intention is reported in advance, fleets will be allowed to rent LSI forklifts for unexpected occurrences or seasonal workload increases for up to 30 days each calendar year.
+Fleets will be allowed to rent LSI forklifts for unexpected occurrences or seasonal workload increases each calendar year.

 Similarly, a low-use exemption will allow fleets to keep several LSI forklifts if they’re used fewer than 200 hours each year.
 The number of low-use LSI forklifts a fleet can keep will be limited to 10% of its total units.